m2bdev/gists/statistics/README.md

 # Basetool Statistics

+### Basic implementation
+This should be the default implementation and works if you serve the basetool business content as HTML rendered by the server.

 Paste the following script inside the body tag of each page that display a detailed basetool business presentation.
 You need to replace {BUSINESS_ID} with the integer id of the business and {CHANNEL_ID} with the integer id of the basetool channel.

 ```javascript